nikimanoledaki/sustainability-journey-with-gitops/README.md

 }
 ```

-Narrow down the json results with the following filters for `jq` to only return the value:
+The json results can be narrowed down with the following filters for `jq` to isolate and return the value alone:
 ```bash
 curl -G http://localhost:9090/api/v1/query --data-urlencode "query=sum(pod_curr_energy_in_pkg_millijoule{pod_namespace='flux-system'})" | jq '.data.result[0].value[0]'
 1664037900.094
 ```

-The value is `1664037900.094 mJ (millijoules)`.
+The value here is 1664037900.094 mJ (millijoules).
 The section below, ["Joule for Beginners"](#joule-for-beginners), goes over the basics (or a refresher) of joules.

+More queries can be found in [data-query.sh](data-query.sh).
+Queries with data can be found in [flux-energy-data.sh](flux-energy-data.sh).

-Ideally it would be great to narrow this further to a range that calculates the past ohur by using a [range vector](https://prometheus.io/docs/prometheus/latest/querying/basics/#range-vector-selectors).
+Ideally it would be great to narrow this further to a range that calculates the past hour by using a [range vector](https://prometheus.io/docs/prometheus/latest/querying/basics/#range-vector-selectors).

 #### 4. Gather Node-level energy data